How to Win More

 If I give a low rating to an extremely dissonant piece in a choral contest, the odds are I'm doing so not because it's atonal, but because it's poorly-written.
 This is an important distinction to make.
 If we want vocalists to sing atonal chords—and sing them in tune—we have to find crafty ways to get to get them to each chord.
 When you write for a non-professional chorus, approach your delightfully crunchy harmonies with care.

-6. What else is this ensemble programming?
+6. Consider what else is the ensemble is programming.

 When you're applying to any composition contest or call for scores, it's a good idea to first familiarize yourself with the ensemble hosting it.